ycpei/ypei.me/posts/2019-03-13-a-tail-of-two-densities.md

 \mathbb P(F_i | \xi_{\le i} = y_{\le i}) &= {f(y_{\le i}) \over q_i(y_{\le i})}.
 \end{aligned}$$

-The rest of the proof is almost the same as the proof of Lemma 2.
+The rest of the proof is almost the same as the proof of Claim 4.
 $\square$

 ### Back to approximate differential privacy